aws/karpenter-provider-aws/designs/statefulset-disruption.md

 **Cons:**

-- Unavailable until Kubernetes `v1.26`.
-Customers running Karpenter on Kubernetes ≤ `v1.25` will require solution B1 to be implemented.
+- Only available in Kubernetes ≥ `v1.26`.
-- Requires Karpenter-Provider-AWS to not treat `Shutting Down` as terminated (Though Karpenter had already planned on this via [PR #5979](https://github.com/aws/karpenter-provider-aws/pull/5979))
+- Requires Terminator to ensure instance is `terminated` before applying taint.
 - Problem B's delay still occurs because volumes will not be detached until consolidated instance terminates.

 #### Alternatives Considered